-Saving the Transatlantic Alliance is Crucial
+Keeping the Transatlantic Alliance strong is crucial

 This planet faces enormous threats: nuclear ambitions, terrorism, energy-security, climate change or authoritarian regimes and conflict, they all compete for attention and resources and can only be solved with an collaborative, cooperative, and inclusive transatlantic relationship.
 These challenges have an urgency that contemporary politics and traditional settings are unable or unwilling to address.
 New ways of collaboration must take shape to address these matters.
 Therefore, it is our goal to engage and convene transatlantic and international lawmakers, experts, civic actors, and future leaders to generate new ideas and policy recommendations.